agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 The name/key is an optional property that is used to identify a specific Collection.
 Such key is pretty useful during debug sessions or if we persist our Collection, it automatically uses the Collection `key` as persist key.
-We recommend giving each Collection an unique `key`, since it has only advantages.
+We recommend giving each Collection a unique `key`, since it has only advantages.
 ```ts
 const MY_COLLECTION = App.createCollection({
   key: "myKey"